Renewable Energy, Enterprise and Management (REEM) MSc

 - reflective practice

-There is a strong emphasis on the development of research and autonomous study skills.
+There is a strong emphasis on developing your research and self-directed learning.
+You will maintain a record of your learning and application throughout your course to build a portfolio of your competencies.
 This prepares you for a future career in a rapidly evolving environment.

 Depending on your modules, you'll be assessed through a combination of: